Tomm-yT/coding_challenge/README.md

 # Coding Challenge for Walmart
 A simple app that consumes api data containing a list of countries, and then displays that data in a recycler view with card views.
 # Libraries/Patterns:
-- MVVM
+- MVVM and LiveData
-- Coroutines
+- Coroutines and Flows
 - Retrofit
-- LiveData
+- Repository Pattern